SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 #### Define the asynchronous dropdown React component

-In the **src/controls/PropertyPaneAsyncDropdown/components** folder create a new file called **AsyncDropdown.tsx** and set its contents to:
+In the **src/controls/PropertyPaneAsyncDropdown/components** folder create a new file named **AsyncDropdown.tsx** and enter the following code:

 ```tsx
 import * as React from 'react';